itasyurt/app-search-kotlin/README.md

 ## Usage

 In the following sections you can see how client functionalities can be used.
+Formula 1 Drivers are used as the example domain in the code snippeys.
-Please refer to official [API Reference](https://www.elastic.co/guide/en/app-search/current/api-reference.html) for a complete documentation of the features.
+You canrefer to the  official [API Reference](https://www.elastic.co/guide/en/app-search/current/api-reference.html) for a complete documentation of the features.

 ### Instantiating a Client
 Documentation assumes tha Elastic App Search is up and running on http://localhost:3002.
 Following code segment shows how a client can be initialized